rowechenzhong/Vision/Differential Geometry/topological manifolds.md

 >
 >An $\infty$-sign is not a manifold, because the intersection point is not locally homeomorphic to $\RR$.

+See [[Manifold Pathologies]] for non-examples, or the reasons the axioms are important.

 >[!idea]
 > Being a manifold of a certain dimension is clearly a **local** property.
 Also, Hausdorffness and second countability are sanity checks which are inherited by subspaces, so in nearly all cases we only care about local homemorphism.